The Start of YFC

 The 1980’s through the 2000s had been characterized by a strong sense of vision and a willingness to grow and adapt to reach Canada’s youth.

 YFC’s motto has been “Geared to the Times, Anchored to the Rock” and as such, we have realized the importance of remaining current to the needs of today’s youth while staying focused on Christ as the Centre.
-75 years after the first rally at Massey Hall, YFC continues to impact the lives of young people across Canada in almost every setting imaginable, including youth centers, concert venues, skateboard parks, schools, camps, residential facilities, and coffee shops from Vancouver Island in the west to Halifax in the east.
+75 years after the first rally at Massey Hall, YFC continues to impact the lives of young people across Canada in almost every setting imaginable, including youth centres, concert venues, skateboard parks, schools, camps, and coffee shops from Vancouver Island in the west to Halifax in the east.

 We are working in neighbourhoods across the country with youth coming from diverse backgrounds and facing unique challenges.
 Our hope is that by cultivating relationships with caring adults who will mentor and cheer them on, they will be able to bring about positive change to our communities–both now and in the future.